molgenis/vip-annotate/src/main/resources/README_GFF3.txt

    ncrna_class values can be found in the feature table documentation: http://www.insdc.org/files/feature_table.html#7.2

-part
+fragment
    A proposed attribute for the official GFF3 specification that has not yet been finalized.
-Indicates the order in which multiple rows for the same ID should be joined, using the format "part=X/Y", where X is the row order and Y is the total number of rows.
+Indicates the order in which multiple rows for the same ID should be joined, using the format "fragment=X/Y", where X is the row order and Y is the total number of rows.
 Only found on some types of features such as genes that are rarely represented as more than one range.